To revert a pushed merge commit in Git, you can follow these steps:

 Alternative approach: Revert with reset

-Instead of using the git revert command, you can also use the git reset command to revert a merge commit.
+command to revert a merge commit.
 However, note that this approach is more destructive as it removes the merge commit and any subsequent commits based on it.

 To revert a merge commit with reset, follow these steps:

-1. Identify the merge commit using git log --oneline --graph as described in Step 1.
+1. Identify the merge commit using git log --oneline --graph

-2. Create a new branch using git checkout -b revert-merge-commit.
+2. Create a new branch using git checkout -b revert-merge-commit

 3. Reset the branch to the commit before the merge commit using the following command: